teanocrata/KS5009_Keyestudio_Smart_Home/README.md

 In this connection, we seek to launch this smart home product with ESP32 control, which has a host of sensors and modules as well as networking function, making the relevant knowledge of the Internet more accessible to you.

+## Get started with vscode and PlatformIO

+When you get control board, you need an IDE to write code and manage it and a driver.
+You can use [Arduino IDE](https://www.arduino.cc/en/software) or other like Visual Sudio Code.
+In this documentation we'll use [Visual Studio Code](https://code.visualstudio.com/) with the [PlatformIO](https://platformio.org/) extension to work with the board.

+You can find documentation about how to install VS Code for your platform and configure the toool set for your development need in the oficial [Visual Studio Code documentation](https://code.visualstudio.com/docs/setup/setup-overview).

+Then you can download the PlatformIO IDE from its page following its [documentation](https://docs.platformio.org/en/latest/integration/ide/vscode.html#ide-vscode) or you cand find it in vscode extension marketplace.

 ## Tutorials

 You can find one project for each component to learn how it works and make things happen.